aws-samples/aws-codepipeline-stepfunctions/README.md

 ### Deploy Resources

-* Clone this project in your local workstation
+* Clone this project in your local workstation (git clone ...)

 * If you wish to use your _default_ AWS profile skip this step, otherwise open script file _config.sh_ and enter your profile using variable _AWS\_PROFILE_.